directus-labs/guest-authoring/ubuntu-deploy/index.md

 Use `scp` (Secure Copy Protocol) to upload the local folder to your server.

-From your local machine terminal, run:
+From your local machine's terminal, run:

 ```bash
 scp -r /path/to/your/local/directus/folder username@server_ip:/path/to/your/remote/folder